horsepurve/DeepRTplus/README.md

 Running DeepRT on CPU is not recommended, because it is way too slow.
 However, if you have to, use capsule_network_emb_cpu.py instead of capsule_network_emb.py.
 You can set BATCH_SIZE to be very large if you have large enough memory.

+Transfer learning on CPU is now supported.
+Load CPU pre-trained models from param_cpu.

 <h2 id="9">9 Questions</h2>

 [contact](mailto:horsepurve@gmail.com)